 As some types of waste (e.g., paper, plant debris, food scraps, etc.) generate methane within the anaerobic environment of a landfill and others do not (e.g., metal, glass, etc.), it is important to characterize the various components of the waste stream.
-Waste characterization for government-generated solid waste was estimated using the CIWMB's 2004 statewide waste characterization study.19

-Most landfills in the Bay Area capture methane emissions either for energy generation or for flaring.
-The EPA estimates that 60 percent to 80 percent20 of total methane emissions are recovered at the landfills to which Foster City sends its waste.
-Following the recommendation of the LGOP, ICLEI adopted a 75 percent methane recovery factor.
+Waste characterization for government-generated solid waste was estimated using the CIWMB's 2004 statewide waste characterization study.26 that 60 percent to 80 percent27 of total methane emissions are recovered at the landfills to which the City sends its waste.
+Following the recommendation of LGOP, ICLEI adopted a 75 percent methane recovery factor.